Bethlehem Key Highway Shipyard

 Bethlehem Key Highway Shipyard started as William Skinner & Sons in downtown Baltimore, Maryland in 1815.
 In 1899 the shipyard was renamed Skinner Shipbuilding & Dry Dock Company.
 Also at the site was Malster & Reanie started in 1870 by William T. Malster (1843–1907).
 In 1879 Malster partnered with William B. Reaney (1808-1883).
 In 1880 Malster & Reanie was sold and renamed Columbian Iron Works & Dry Dock Company (Lower Yard).
 Malster & Reanie and Skinner Shipbuilding & Dry Dock Company merged in 1906, but remained as Skinner Shipbuilding.
 In 1914 the company was renamed Baltimore Dry Dock & Shipbuilding Company.
 Baltimore Dry Dock & Shipbuilding Company sold to Bethlehem Steel in 1922, becoming part of Bethlehem Shipbuilding Corporation.
 Bethlehem Steel operated the shipyard for ship repair, conversion and some ship construction.
-Bethlehem main ship construction site was across the harbor at Bethlehem Sparrows Point.
+Bethlehem's main ship construction site was across the harbor at Bethlehem Sparrows Point.
 Bethlehem Key Highway Shipyard was known as the Bethlehem Upper Yard located north-east side of Federal Hill.
 Bethlehem Fort McHenry Shipyard located on the west side of Locust Point peninsula was known as the Lower Yard, near Fort McHenry.